 - Punny Name: The title character is an obvious play on Millard Fillmore.

-- A Very Special Episode: Every so often Tinsley will stop being funny and do a strip delivering a serious message about something like abortion or child abuse.
+- Very Special Episode: Every so often Tinsley will stop being funny and do a strip delivering a serious message about something like abortion or child abuse, or most recently the coronavirus.

 - Wall of Text: Many strips are a pile of word balloons crowding out, at best, a character's head.